The corona measures may affect your travel plans. Read more on the Studying in times of corona website.

 Compulsory number of credits

 Bachelor’s students may only go abroad for their elective credits.
-These can be Psychology courses, but they can also be courses from a different degree course.
+You can study Psychology courses or complete your electives by following courses from a different degree programme.
 Students must take a minimum of 20 EC while they are abroad.
 These courses may not overlap with other bachelor’s courses and must all be at an academic level.
 The host university may set requirements of their own.
 You can find more information about Leiden University's course requirements under “To arrange before departure”.

 Discuss your study plan

 Not sure if you meet the requirements to study abroad?
 Or are you not sure what the best time would be to go on an exchange?
-You can arrange to see a study adviser to discuss your study plan by scheduling an appointment with him or her at the Student Services Centre.
+You can schedule a meeting with your study adviser to discuss your study plan.

 During your master’s